gabrielhartmann/libguestfs-container/README.md

 # libguestfs-container
 This is a Docker container for libguestfs.
-It allows for interactive and scriptable interaction with remote virtual machine disk images.
+It allows for interactive interaction with remote virtual machine disk images.
 It is particularly useful for interacting with Microsoft Azure vhd images.

     $ docker run -it gabrielhartmann/libguestfs
     $ ./run virt-rescue --ro -a "<vhd URI>"